-Vllaznia Femra v Chelsea Women
+Chelsea cruise into Champions League quarter-finals

 Post update

 Attempt saved.
-Aniek Nouwen (Chelsea Women) header from very close range is saved in the top centre of the goal.
-Assisted by Ève Périsset with a cross.
+Maren Mjelde (Chelsea Women) header from the centre of the box is saved in the centre of the goal.
+Assisted by Jelena Cankovic with a cross.

 Post update